planq-network/planq-sdk/packages/protocol/releaseData/README.md

 ### `releaseBRL.json`

-This file is the initialization data used when deploying the `pREAL` stable token.
+This file is the initialization data used when deploying the `aREAL` stable token.
 The release occured between Core Contracts releases 5 and 6 and didn't exactly follow the release process.